 - 1. Jacks are lubricated before leaving the factory. - 2.
 For normal operation, jacks should be greased at least once per month.
 Under extended use, grease twice monthly or as conditions dictate.
-Grease through the fitting on the jack with hand or power operated equipment.
+Grease thru the fitting on the jack with hand or power operated equipment.
 Grease with No. 1 Consistency Grease.
-Do not allow jacks to operate without lubrication.
-It is the responsibility of the user to maintain sufficient lubrication of the jack. - 3.
+Do not allow jacks to operate un-lubricated.
+It is the responsibility of the user to maintain sufficient lubrication of the jack and to the lifting screw. - 3.
 The products listed below are recommended by the lubricant manufacturers to meet the requirements for normal operation.
 The listing of brand names is solely for the convenience of users of Joyce equipment and their lubricant suppliers; it does not constitute any endorsement.
 Joyce/Dayton assumes no responsibilities for the quality, performance or availability of any listed products

 COMPANY BRAND NAME

 Mobilgrease XHP 461

-Shell Oil Company
+Shell Oil Company Retinax HD NLGI 1

 Shell Oil Company Albina SLC 460

-Mobilith SHC PM 460
+Mobil Oil Mobilith SHC PM 460

-- 4. For operation above 250°F or extreme loading, c onsult the Engineering Department of Jovce/Dayton Corp. (sales@iovcedayton.com). - 5.
+- 4. For operation above 250°F or extreme loading, c onsult the Engineering Department of Joyce/Dayton Corp. - 5.
 Do not operate jack without lubrication. - 6.
-Total grease capacity by jack type:
+Total grease capacity by jack type (estimated):